 Tree Warden Scheme

 Fundamental to community action is The Tree Council's Tree Warden Scheme.
 Our 8,000 Tree Wardens form a national force of volunteers in local networks, dedicated to their communities' trees.
 They organise activities, fundraise, research and advise on trees and related topics.
-Contact details of all our Tree Warden Coordinators can be found on the Tree Warden Map.
+Contact details of all our Tree Warden Coordinators can be found on the Near You map.

 Member organisations.
-We also raise funds to distribute through our member organisations and Tree Wardens for wildflower and bluebell planting (the Wildflower Bank) and hedge and hedge tree planting (Hedge Fund).
+We also raise funds to distribute through our member organisations and Tree Wardens for woodland wildflower and bluebell planting (Understorey Underwriting), tree planting (the Tree Bank) and hedge and hedge tree planting (Hedge Fund).